dsobral/ADER17S/material/ADER17_practical.md

 ![Base Bias](images/base_bias.png) ![Adaptor](images/adaptor.png)

-**Task**: Inspect the FastQC Reports generated previously and detect potential issues.
+**TASK**: Inspect the FastQC Reports generated previously and detect potential issues.

 **Question**: What is the main issue in sample_adaptors?